KyleEThomas/KyleEThomas/README.md

 - 👋 Hi, I’m @KyleEThomas
-- 👀 I’m interested in data science
+- 👀 I’m interested in data science and data analytics
-- 🌱 I’m currently learning python and R
+- 🌱 I’m currently studying python and R
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 KyleEThomas/KyleEThomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.